Material Misrepresentation: What Happens When You Lie on Insurance Application

 Car insurance exists to protect you financially.
 But that protection is only as good as the information behind it.
 When a policy is based on inaccurate data, it creates a false sense of security — one that can collapse entirely at the worst possible moment.

 The burden of proof lies with the insurer — they must demonstrate that a misrepresentation was made, that it was material to their risk assessment, and that it induced them to issue the policy under terms they otherwise wouldn't have.
-But with access to robust data sources, meeting that burden is often easier than policyholders expect.
+But with access to AI-powered underwriting tools, real-time data APIs, telematics feeds, and industry-wide claims databases operating in near real-time, meeting that burden is considerably easier than most policyholders expect.

 Compare Car Insurance Rates in Ohio